ManimCommunity/manim/docs/source/tutorials/quickstart.rst

            self.play(FadeOut(square))           # fade out animation

-This example shows one of the most basic features of manim: the ability to implement complicated and mathematically-intensive animations (such as cleanly interpolating between two geometric shapes) in very few lines of code.
+This example shows one of the most basic features of manim: the ability to implement complicated and mathematically intensive animations (such as cleanly interpolating between two geometric shapes) in very few lines of code.